SofiyaMorrison/Bucket-List/README.md

    <!-- ABOUT THE PROJECT -->
    ## About The Project

-This project helps people to add or remove their dreams in list with very easy way doing that.
+This project helps people to create wishlist and then remove their wishes from the list with very easy way doing that.
 No ink or paper needed.

 ### How to use the App.